 Weber State University students will be placed into mathematics courses by the following procedure.

-- Scored sufficiently high on a placement exam at the WSU testing center within the past twelve months.
+2. Scored sufficiently high on a placement exam at the WSU testing center,

-- Completed the prerequisite course with a grade of “C” or higher within the past 12 months.
+3. Completed the prerequisite course with a grade of “C” or higher.

-- To enroll in Mathematics courses numbered 1210 through 2210, a student must have within the past twelve months either:
+B. To enroll in mathematics courses numbered 1210 through 2210, a student must have, within the past 24 months, either: